Many actions in common Haskell libraries are tied to the IO type. For example:

 timeoutUnlifted duration action = withRunInIO $ run -> timeout duration (run action)

-For minimal dependency footprint, the MonadUnliftIO
+For minimal dependency footprint, the MonadUnliftIO typeclass and a

 few helper functions are defined in the